gdi3d/beautiful-jekyll/_posts/2020-03-22-quit-virtualenv-and-use-docker.md

 The `-t` flag tells docker to build an image with the name `myDockerImage`, the `:`indicates a version for our image (you could also use v1.1, v1.2,... for ex.) and the `.` indicates that the `Dockerfile` file is in the current directory.

 This image now has everything that we need to keep developing our application.

-Let's run the container again
+Let's run the container again:

-1. First, let's delete the older container.
-Although we've already exited and it's not running there's still a container with the name **myPythonContainer** and you need to delete it to launch a new one.
+1. First, delete the older container.
+Although we've already exited and it's not running there's still a container with the name **myPythonContainer** and you need to delete it to launch a new one with the same name.

     ```
     docker ps -a